-My research interests are in the areas of applied econometrics, energy and natural resource economics, financial stability analysis, and economic issues in small island developing states.
+My research interests are in the areas of applied econometrics, energy economics, energy finance, financial stability analysis, topics in natural resource economics, and economic issues in small island developing states.

 Applications are invited for self-funded PhD positions on the energy and the macroeconomy project.

 I currently coordinate and lecture on the following modules:

 - U30870 Advanced Economics (level 6 - UG)